h0lmes/mockservice/README.md

 #
 ### Customizing response of an API method

-One can include a header `Mock` along with HTTP request.
+You can include a header `Mock` in HTTP request.
+There could be multiple options for different services in one header separated by spaces.

+There are two versions:
+- service name / option
+- service name / endpoint path / option.

 Example:

     Mock: AccountService/option3 StoreService/api_v1_item_{id}/option2

-In a two-parted version the text before the `/` symbol is a service name and the rest is an option name.
-In the example above if you call an endpoint of the `AccountService` then a file with `#option3` before the extension would be loaded (e.g. `resources/AccountService/GET_accounts#option3.json`) regardless of the endpoint path.
+In the example above if you call an endpoint of the `AccountService` a file with `#option3` before the extension would be loaded (e.g. `resources/AccountService/GET_accounts#option3.json`) regardless of the endpoint path.

-In a three-parted version the middle part is an endpoint path (with slashes substituted by underscores like in file names).
-In the example above if you call an endpoint `/api/v1/item/{id}` of the `StoreService` then a file with `#option2` before the extension would be loaded (e.g. `resources/StoreService/GET_api_v1_item_{id}#option2.json`).
+If you call an endpoint `/api/v1/item/{id}` of the `StoreService` a file with `#option2` before the extension would be loaded (e.g. `resources/StoreService/GET_api_v1_item_{id}#option2.json`).

 #
-### Using constants in JSON
+### Using placeholders in JSON

-In JSON files you can use constants that would be replaced with their respective values each time the file contents are returned.
+In JSON files you can use placeholders, those would be substituted with their values each time a file contents are fetched.

 Those constants are: